 - Academic Resource Center (ARC) offers support in organization and study skills; academic assistance to students with learning needs

 - Extensive interscholastic athletics, co-curricular (clubs), physical education and arts programs give each girl options to find her passion, develop her interests, and express herself

-- Rich arts program includes visual arts courses in drawing, film, painting, photography, sculpture, design and art history; performing arts courses in dance, theater arts, musical theater, chorus and chamber choir, band and musical technology.
+- Rich arts program includes visual arts courses in drawing, woodworking, painting, photography, sculpture and design; performing arts courses in dance, theater arts, musical theater, chorus and chamber choir, band and music theory.